Information and Services for Survivors of Domestic Violence

 Safety Planning, advocacy, and referrals

-Other DHS efforts to better serve those impacted by DV: We have developed staff training, service standards and practices for our staff that take DV into account.
+Other ODHS efforts to better serve those impacted by DV: We have developed staff training, service standards and practices for our staff that take DV into account.
 We work closely with community partners that provide direct services for DV victims and survivors, administer grant programs for community providers, and provide resources for partners and providers on our Resources for DV service providers and community partners page.

 Our goal is to make sure our agency policies and practices are helpful and not hurtful for those impacted by DV.
-For more information about DHS efforts to improve our agency response to domestic violence, see the DHS efforts to improve agency response page.
+For more information about ODHS efforts to improve our agency response to domestic violence, see the DHS efforts to improve agency response page.

 Safety information and planning